Caribbean Story Part 7: Let's Make Sure

 Lulu's sister Josie had become an apprentice seamstress, and came home everyday in time to watch Miranda while Lulu cooked and washed when she got home from work.
 Janie often said that Josie could help Lulu just for Miranda’s benefit, while she [Janie] was often involved in some church or community activity.
 Henry tended the goats, moving them around to graze, and bringing them home in the late evening.
-He usually stayed out later than he should if he found mother-approved male company.
+He usually stayed out later than he found company he knew his mother would approve.

 On the first Monday afternoon in June 1951, Lulu was late coming home, and Josie picked up Miranda.
 Granny Warner told her that a man dressed in suit and tie had come to see them earlier in the day, and left a message.
 It was a stapled note and addressed to “Resident.”
 Josie opened it as soon as she entered the house and became emotional as she read.
 With tears in her eyes, she spoke to the only person present—Miranda.

 “Miranda, at last!”
-She picked up the little girl and danced around in the little space which was available just inside the door.
+She lifted up the little girl and danced around in the little space which was available just inside the door.
 “At last Miranda, we could move.”

 “We could move,” echoed Miranda